bvvamsik/MyProjectsDec2016/README.md

 # My Projects 2016
 ## Using Python
-###Complete description realted to code will be available shortly
+###Complete description related to code will be available shortly